dotnet/roslyn/docs/features/source-generators.md

         public CancellationToken CancellationToken { get; }

-        public void ReportDiagnostic(Diagnostic diagnostic) { throw new NotImplementedException(); }
+        // TODO: we need to add a way of declaring diagnostic descriptors, presumably the same mechanism used by analyzers public void ReportDiagnostic(Diagnostic diagnostic) { throw new NotImplementedException(); }

         public void AddSource(string fileNameHint, SourceText sourceText) { throw new NotImplementedException(); }